APPOLO-UNAL/auth_ms/README.md

 ## Architecture Overview

 The microservice is built using Ruby on Rails, leveraging MVC architecture to ensure separation of concerns.
-It utilizes JWT (JSON Web Tokens) for secure authentication and communicates with a PostgreSQL database for persistent storage of user data.
+It utilizes devise for secure authentication and communicates with a PostgreSQL database for persistent storage of user data.

 ### Components

 - **Controllers**: Handle incoming HTTP requests and respond with the appropriate HTTP responses.
 - **Models**: Represent the data structure and contain business logic.
-- **Views**: (If applicable) Serve the HTML content (not primarily used in this API-centric service).
 - **Database**: PostgreSQL is used for storing user credentials and profile information.
 - **Docker**: Containerization of the application for easy deployment and scalability.